-The waste of the product is transported in a large tonnage truck (27 t) that complies with the Euro 6 standard to be managed, either by deposition in inert landfills, or recycled.
-An average distance of 50km from the building site to the final destination is considered.
+To be managed, the waste of the product is transported by large tonnage truck (27 t) that complies with the Euro 6 standard, either by deposition in inert landfills, or recycled.
+An average distance of 50 km from the building site to the final destination is considered.
 The return trip of the trucks (100% empty return) is also included.